Arctic Live! 2016

-In May 2015, Jamie Buchanan-Dunlop travelled to the UK Arctic Research Station on Svalbard for Arctic Live! an interactive education event sponsored by XL Catlin.
+In March 2016, Jamie Buchanan-Dunlop travelled to the UK Arctic Research Station on Svalbard for Arctic Live! an interactive education event sponsored by XL Catlin.
 Students had the unique opportunity to link up live with Jamie to see for themselves the mountains and vast, snowy landscape of the Arctic and ask anything they wanted from ‘have you seen a polar bear?’ to in-depth questions about climate change and the impact of human activities on the Arctic.
-Classes were also able to connect with Polar scientists Dr. Helen Findlay, Dr. Ceri Lewis and Dr. Markus Findlay to find out what it’s like to work in such an extreme environment.
+Classes were also able to connect with polar scientists from the UK to find out what it’s like to work in such an extreme environment.
+Many thanks go to Dr Helen Findlay (Plymouth Marine Laboratory), Dr Ceri Lewis (Exeter University), Prof Pete Convey, Dr Markus Frey, Dr Bianca Perren, Vicky Sleight, Jenny Turton (all British Antarctic Survey) and Dr Camilla Rootes (University of Sheffield) for taking part.

 How did schools take part?